 Typically, you will find it at the header or footer of the CFD broker’s website.
 Here is a screenshot showing CMC Market’s risk disclosure as an example for you.

 5) Australian Financial Complaints Authority: The AFCA is an external dispute resolution provider.
-This body resloves any issue between traders and brokers.
+This body resolves any issue between traders and brokers.
 Retail and Professional traders have access to the AFCA.
-However, the latter might be treated differently because of their status as an experienced wholesale investor.
+However, the latter might be treated differently because of their status as experienced wholesale investors.
 They might even be excluded at the AFCA’s discretion.

 In conclusion, these benefits are enough reasons for you to choose an ASIC regulated broker.
 In regions where these strict regulations are not in place, data show traders lose a lot of money.